We are replacing the iconic Akaroa Wharf – originally built in 1887 – as it is nearing the end of its usable life.

 Drummonds Jetty will be rebuilt so the community can use it while Akaroa Wharf undergoes a rebuild.

-Work will begin in early September with the goal to be open by Christmas.
+Work began in early September 2024 and is on track to be open by Christmas 2024.

 The new Drummonds Jetty will be 33m long and will have a temporary gangway and two floating pontoons attached to it.
 In total, it will extend 108m into the harbour and provide over 80m of mooring space.
 The pontoons will be equipped with lighting, power and water.